 in use.
 Table 24.10, “cel.conf [general] section options” shows the options that exist

 in this file.
-All options should be set in the [general]
+All options should be set in the [general] section of the configuration file.

 Table 24.10. cel.conf [general] section options